kristinehkim/readme-generator/README.md

 ## Acknowledgements
-- Many thanks to my instructor, Michael Pacheco, and the TAs, Nirav and Julius.
+- Many thanks to my instructor, Michael Pacheco, the TAs, Nirav and Julius, and my tutor Dane Shrewsbury.

 ## Contact